priyannss/DummyData-Mongodb/readme.md

 }

-# Generate 10 such records when a button called generate data is clicked
+# Generates 10 such records when a button called generate data is clicked
 # Created an express app with mongoose to achieve it

 # Technologies Used